 I am human, and so just like anyone else, I still have days when I struggle with anxiety, depression, and loneliness.
-What I am so grateful for is that now when I have these painful emotions, I know much better how to return to Love and find ways to soothe or be present with these feelings.
+But now when I have these painful emotions, I know much better how to return to Love.
+And I know how to find ways to soothe or be present with these feelings.

 Why We Sometimes Fear The Great Love Story

 You have to believe whatever you think is right about this story.
 I am not the boss of you or your beliefs.
-I would like, however, to offer something for your consideration.
+But I would like to offer something for your consideration.

-I think one of the reasons The Great Love Story sounds so weird and, perhaps, a little frightening to us is that we are so used to living under a cloud of shame perpetuated by systems of domination.
+One of the reasons The Great Love Story sounds so weird and, perhaps, a little frightening to us is that we are so used to living under systems of domination.
 (Once again, you can read about systems of domination here.)

-People are much easier to manipulate, control, and dictate when they feel shame and when they believe they must search outside of themselves (or do enough) to find love, value, and worth.
+People are much easier to manipulate and control when they feel shame.
+This is also true when they believe they must search outside of themselves (or do enough) to find love, value, and worth.

-Therefore, any person who desires consciously or unconsciously to control or dominate other people usually tries to do this initially at least by making that person doubt their worth, their loveability, or their ability to trust themselves.
+Therefore, any person who desires to control other people usually tries to do this initially at least by making that person doubt their worth.
+Or they try to get them to doubt their lovability or their ability to trust themselves.

-I do not want you take my word for it that The Great Love Story is true.
-I want you to think about it and try it out for yourself.
+I don’t want you take my word for it that The Great Love Story is true.
+Rather, I want you to think about it and try it out for yourself.
 You may be ready to make The Great Love Story your new story if…

-You regularly suffer from exhaustion, anxiety, and depression, and these feelings are tied to you trying so hard all the time to be enough.
+You regularly suffer from exhaustion, anxiety, and depression.
+Abd these feelings are tied to you trying so hard all the time to be enough.

-You suffer from shame regularly and constantly feel like you are not lovable, worthy, or valuable.
+Or you suffer from shame regularly.
+And you constantly feel like you are not lovable, worthy, or valuable.